 6. Brown Hair Glaze

 Every time you want to look fabulous, use a dark brown hair glaze to preserve that incredible luster, which you can see after you leave the salon.
-It will last for one or two weeks and will maintain or revive your hair whenever you feel the need.
+It will last for about 2 to 4 weeks and will maintain or revive your hair whenever you feel the need.

 FAQs